-Though states can legalize marijuana possession under local law, possession for any reason outside limited research technically remains a federal crime, as does shipping cannabis through the mail.
+Though states can legalize marijuana possession under local law, possession for any reason outside of limited research technically remains a federal crime, as does shipping cannabis through the mail.
 Additionally, as a government agency, the United States Postal Service is subject to federal law; any illegal use of their services is a felony.
 Plus, marijuana is still a Schedule I drug.

-We should also note that even if you did not mail the package and are only the recipient, your knowledge and participation in the planning of the shipping makes you just as guilty as the person who mailed the package.
+We should also note that even if you did not mail the package and are only the recipient, your knowledge and participation in the planning of the shipping make you just as guilty as the person who mailed the package.
 Once a package is seized, a person is liable to face prosecution in both the state in which it was mailed as well as the state in which it was delivered.
 It’s totally at the discretion of the prosecutor.

 Mailing hemp and delta-8 products

 With the passing of the 2018 Farm Bill came the federal legalization of hemp and hemp-derived products, which are defined as having less than 0.3% THC.
-Hemp products can be mailed legally within the United States by the USPS as well as private mailers like FedEx and UPS, though there are some exceptions, such as vaporizers, and legality depends on if the sender or delivery state has laws in place that prohibit it.
+Hemp products can be mailed within the United States by the USPS as well as private mailers like FedEx and UPS, though there are some exceptions, such as vaporizers, and legality depends on whether the sender or delivery state has laws in place that prohibit it.

-Now you might be thinking that the rise of Delta 8 edibles, a hemp-derived cannabinoid with intoxicating effects that differs from delta-9, offers a loophole.
-You can extract it from federally-legal hemp plants, so you should be able to ship it anywhere in the country, right?
-Well, no. Delta-8’s legal status currently exists in a gray area; while the DEA has listed it alongside delta-9 THC on its scheduled substances list, it hasn’t been officially scheduled as such, yet.
+Now you might be thinking that the rise of Delta 8 edibles, a hemp-derived cannabinoid with intoxicating effects that differs from Delta 9, offers a loophole.
+You can extract it from federally legal hemp plants, so you should be able to ship it anywhere in the country, right?
+Well, no. Delta-8’s legal status currently exists in a gray area; while the DEA has listed it alongside delta-9 THC on its scheduled substances list, it hasn’t been officially scheduled as such yet.

 But some states have passed their own laws against shipping and selling it, likely because its products do not have to be tested and regulated like delta-9 THC.
 So if you live in a state that allows it, yes, you can ship delta-8 products (minus vapes) through the USPS.